aimeos/aimeos-docs/src/frontend/html/create-themes.md

 ## Laravel templates

 For Laravel, the Aimeos package includes structural templates for each page which extend from the base layout to build e.g. a catalog list, a basket or checkout page.
-These [structural Blade template files](https://github.com/aimeos/aimeos-laravel/tree/master/src/views) are located in the `./src/views/` directory of the Aimeos extension.
+These [structural Blade template files](https://github.com/aimeos/aimeos-laravel/tree/master/src/views) are located in the `./src/views/` directory of the Aimeos package.

 The `base.blade.php` template file is used by most templates and references the CSS and JS files of the theme.
 The `./catalog/list.blade.php` template uses the base template via `@extends('shop::base')` and adds the output of the configured components to the sections defined in the `base.blade.php` layout template.